Responsible for this content Friuli Venezia Giulia

 Distance 50.2 km

-In the valley of the Pontebbana stream-a state border between the Kingdom of Italy and the Austro-Hungarian Empire from 1866 to 1918-a moderately challenging bike route in terms of length, elevation gain and ascent is followed.
-It takes place on paved roads with little local traffic and on the Alpe Adria bike path (FVG1).
-From Pontebba, the route winds following the signs for Studena Alta toward Sella di Cereschiatis, which opens the Val Aupa.
-It then continues in the direction of Moggio Udinese, returning to close the loop.
+In the valley of the Pontebbana stream - border between the Kingdom of Italy and the Austro-Hungarian Empire from 1866 to 1918 - a moderately challenging bike route is travelled for length, elevation gain and climb.
+It takes place on paved roads with little local traffic and on the Alpe Adria cycle path (FVG1).
+From Pontebba the route winds following signs for Studena Alta towards Sella di Cereschiatis, which opens Val Aupa.
+Then it continues towards Moggio Udinese, before returning to close the loop.

 Food & wine

-Passing through Moggio Udinese, look for brovadâr, fermented turnips in alternate layers with savoy cabbage leaves, born out of a need to preserve food during the winter period.
-The same purpose also gave rise to sasaka, a creamy paste made from surplus cured meats, lard and spices, an ancient mountain sustenance eaten as a snack by lumberjacks spread on bread, and today a flavor enhancer in many traditional recipes.
-RECOMMENDED DISH: Brovadâr Soup
+Passing through Moggio Udinese, look for brovadâr, fermented turnips layered with cabbage leaves, born out of the necessity to preserve food during winter.
+For the same purpose, sasaka was also created, a creamy mixture made from surplus cured meats, lard, and spices, an ancient mountain sustenance eaten as a snack by woodcutters spread on bread, and now enhances many traditional recipes.
+RECOMMENDED DISH: Brovadâr soup

 Author’s recommendation

-Moderately challenging route due to length, overall elevation gain and uphill section from Pontebba to Sella di Cereschiatis.
+Moderately challenging route due to length, total elevation gain, and the climb from Pontebba to the Sella di Cereschiatis.

 Author